arnav-chauhan-kgpian/ResearchPaperClassifier/README.md

 The repository is organized into two main directories for clarity and separation of concerns:
 1. Task

-    Contains the Jupyter Notebook (KDSH_Task_Final.ipynb) outlining the steps, experiments, and analysis for the competition tasks.
+    Contains the Jupyter Notebook (project_final.ipynb) outlining the steps, experiments, and analysis for the competition tasks.

 Files and Folders: